Closing the Auto-Research Loop: An AI Co-Scientist for Production Search Ranking: Experiments and Findings

-In this work, we treat the use of only five of the more than 200 available feature-sequence slots as a pilot study, and feed only these five into the transformer.
-The V1 model is a pre-transformer baseline that primarily relies on mean pooling of sequence features before passing them into DCN~\cite{wang2021dcn}.
-The V2 model is manually designed by human AI scientists: it stacks sequence features and projects dense features into an embedding, which is then added to the sequence feature embeddings at all positions, following standard practice in personalized transformer models~\cite{wu2020sse} and sharing similarities with recent work~\cite{xu2025climber}.
-Building on V2 (Fig.~\ref{fig:v2}), the AI Co-Scientist proposes the V3 architecture (Fig.~\ref{fig:v3}).
-As summarized in Table~\ref{tab:model_evolution}, the AI Co-Scientist first attempts to add positional encodings and attention pooling to V2, but this yields no improvement.
-It then constructs V3.1 by concatenating the separate sequences used in V2 into a single long sequence before feeding them into the transformer, which initially leads to a drop in the evaluation metric $\mathcal{M}$.
-In V3.2, the AI Co-Scientist identifies that this degradation is due to an overly large learning rate and mitigates it by reducing the learning rate to one fifth after training on half of the data, achieving a +0.041\% lift over V2.
+We treat the use of only five of the more than 200 available feature-sequence slots as a pilot study, feeding only these five into the transformer.
+V1 is a pre-transformer baseline that mean-pools sequence features before DCN~\cite{wang2021dcn}.
+V2 is human-designed: it stacks sequence features and projects dense features into an embedding added to sequence embeddings at all positions, following standard practice in personalized transformers~\cite{wu2020sse} and similar to~\cite{xu2025climber}.
+V2 alone yields $+0.118\%$ over V1 and forms the launch point for AI-generated iterations.
+All numbers in this section are single best runs without repeated seeds or confidence intervals; we flag below where differences are too small to interpret.
+Building on V2 (Fig.~\ref{fig:v2}), the AI proposes V3 (Fig.~\ref{fig:v3}).
+As Table~\ref{tab:model_evolution} summarizes, V3.0 (positional encodings + attention pooling) regresses against V2; V3.1 concatenates the separate sequences into one long sequence and also underperforms; V3.2 identifies the cause as too-large LR and reduces it to one fifth after half the data, reaching $+0.159\%$.